DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/tiles/creating.md

 `WP Admin > Customizations (D.T) BETA > [Record Type] > Tiles > Add New Tile`

-__On Desktop__

-1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+To access the tile creation functionality, follow these steps:

+1. Navigate to the WordPress Admin dashboard of your Disciple.Tools instance.
+   - Click the settings icon (⚙️ on desktop, ☰ on mobile) and select **Admin**.
-2. Identify and click on record type to be updated.
+2. From the main left sidebar, click on **Customizations (D.T)**.
-3. Navigate to `Tiles` tab.
-4. Click on `add new tile` option at the bottom of tab view.

-__On Mobile__

-1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
-2. Identify and click on record type to be updated.
+3. Identify and click on record type to be updated.
-3. Navigate to `Tiles` tab.
+4. Navigate to `Tiles` tab.
-4. Click on `add new tile` option at the bottom of tab view.
+5. Click on `add new tile` option at the bottom of tab view.

 ## New Tile Workflow